oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 ---

 ### Result Highlights:
 This model utilizes live fight statistics to predict UFC round scores.
-The model is used to graph the live win probability & powers a scoring bot that tweets predicted scores at the end of rounds: &nbsp;<br>
+The model is used to graph the live win probability and powers a scoring bot that tweets predicted scores at the end of rounds: &nbsp;<br>

 **Win Probability Graph:** &nbsp;<br>
 <img src="/assets/ufc/round1.png" alt="Image" width="700"/> &nbsp;<br>